vschuckar/lab-t-tests-p-values/readme.md

 ### Instructions

-1. *One tailed t-test* - In a packing plant, a machine packs cartons with jars.
-It is supposed that a new machine will pack faster on the average than the machine currently used.
-To test that hypothesis, the times it takes each machine to pack ten cartons are recorded.
-The results, in seconds, are shown in the tables in the file `files_for_lab/machine.txt`.
+1. *One-tailed t-test* - In a packing plant, a machine packs cartons with jars.
+It is supposed that a new machine will pack faster on average than the machine currently used.
+To test that hypothesis, the times each machine takes to pack ten cartons are recorded.
+The results are in seconds in the tables in the file `files_for_lab/machine.txt`.
-   Assume that there is sufficient evidence to conduct the t test, does the data provide sufficient evidence to show if one machine is better than the other?
+   Assume that there is sufficient evidence to conduct the t-test, does the data provide sufficient evidence to show if one machine is better than the other?

 2. *Matched Pairs Test* - In this challenge we will compare dependent samples of data describing our Pokemon (file `files_for_lab/pokemon.csv`).
 Our goal is to see whether there is a significant difference between each Pokemon's defense and attack scores.
 Our hypothesis is that the defense and attack scores are equal.
-Compare the two columns to see if there is a statistically significant difference between them and comment your result.
+Compare the two columns to see if there is a statistically significant difference between them and comment on your result.

-# OPTIONAL PART | Inferential statistics - ANOVA
+# Inferential statistics - ANOVA

-Note: The following lab is divided in 2 sections which represent activities 3 and 4.
+Note: The following lab is divided into 2 sections which represent activities 3 and 4.

 ## Part 1